eggheads/eggdrop/doc/sphinx_source/mainDocs/tls.rst

 You need a private key and a digital certificate whenever your bot will act as a server in a connection of any type.
-Common examples are hub bots and SSL listening ports.
+Common examples are hub bots and TLS listening ports.
 General information about certificates and public key infrastructure can be obtained from Internet.
 This document only contains eggdrop-specific information on the subject.
 The easy way to create a key and a certificate is to type 'make sslcert'